cometbft/knowledge-base/protocols/mempool-overview.md

 - INV2a.
 If $tx$ is in $p.lcommitted$, it was added due to step (2).
-This step occurs only if the transaction was committed at some (previous or current) height, as required.
+This step occurs only if the transaction was committed at some height.
+Furthermore, when this happens step (7) is taken.
+It follows, that the transaction is removed from the mempool, as required.

 - INV3a.
-Assume $p.valid[tx]$ is larger than $0$ at a given height $h$.
+Consider some height $h$ for which $tx$ is in the mempool and $p.valid[tx]>0$.
 For any transaction $tx$, this counter is set to $0$ initially.
 Hence, $p.valid[tx]$ was incremented at some height $h' \leq h$.
-Consider the point in time, where p moves to height $h$.
+Consider the point in time $t'$, where p moves to height $h$.
-If $p.valid[tx]$ equals 0 at that point in time, then it was incremented at height h, as required.
+If $p.valid[tx]$ equals 0 at that time, then it was incremented at height h.
+From (6), it is necessarily valid at height h, as requied.
-Otherwise, the transaction is rechecked at the current (new) height h.
+Otherwise, the transaction is rechecked at the current (new) height h with step (8).
-Because $p.valid[tx]$ is not reset, it follows that the application considers it valid at h.
+Because $p.valid[tx]$ is not reset, it follows that the application considers it valid at h

 - INV4.
 Consider that a transaction $tx$ enters the mempool at $p$.
-If $tx$ leaves the mempool, step 6 or 7 happens.
+If $tx$ leaves the mempool, step (7) or (8) happens.
 In the former case, $tx$ is committed as required.
 In the latter, $tx$ is re-checked and invalid at some height $h$.
-Re-checking a transaction happens only once per height, say at time $t$ for $tx$ and height $h$.
+Re-checking a transaction happens only once per height, say at time $t$ for transaction $tx$ and height $h$.
-When this happens at time $t$ (line 474), the transaction is also removed from the cache (line 477).
+When this happens at time $t$ (line 474), the transaction is also removed from the cache (line 477) due to step (3).
-By assumption, step (1) is eventually re-executed for transaction $tx$ after time t.
+By assumption, step (1) is eventually re-executed for transaction $tx$ after time $t$.
-Because $tx$ is no more in the cache, it is added again.
-Hence, $tx$ eventually reaches again the cache after time $t$.
+Because $tx$ is no more in the cache, it is added again after time $t$.
-We can thus repeat the above reasoning.
-Assume that transaction $tx$ is not forever invalid at process $p$.
+Now, assume that transaction $tx$ is not invalid infinitely often at process $p$.
-This means that there exists a series of heights at which transaction $tx$ is valid.
+Hencce after some time, it is always valid at $p$.
-Thanks to the gossip layer, this also hold eventually at all the correct processes.
+Observe that this is also eventually the case at all the correct processes in the system.
+Name $t'$ the moment in time when this occurs.
+By assumption, there are only a bounded amount of transactions submitted in the system.
-As a consequence, eventually $tx$ is submitted at some height at which it is valid and committed there.
+After time $max(t,t')$, $tx$ is eventually submitted at some height at which it is valid and committed.

+*A remark.*
+The reader might observe that in the above reasoning we do not use step (5).
+This comes from the fact that stricly speaking this step is not necessary for the mempool invariants to hold.
+One could consider a stronger variation of INV4 in which a transaction is eventually either forever invalid, or at some height both valid and committed.
+This variation would necessitate step (5) to oust a committed yet invalid transaction from the cache.
+It remains unclear whether this stronger variation of INV4, and thus of the mempool abstraction, is of interest or not to the application.